jannecederberg/disqus-notify-content-author/README.md

 # Disqus Notify Content Author (WP plugin)

-You probably want to head over to the official <a href="http://wordpress.org/plugins/disqus-notify-content-author/" class="btn btn-primary">plugin page</a>!
+You probably want to <a href="http://wordpress.org/plugins/disqus-notify-content-author/" class="minibutton">head over to the plugin page</a>!

 ## Wanting to contribute?